smrutirekha8658/SRAM/README.md

 #DC corner simulation data:
  ![DC sim](https://github.com/sprusty23/SRAM/blob/master/schematics/dc_table.png )

-- I have simulate the cicuit at different corner (Slow slow, fast fast, Nominal) at 3 different temperature and found that at slow slow 120°C temperature it shows worst result.
+- I have simulate the circuit at different corner (Slow slow, fast fast, Nominal) at 3 different temperature.
+- found that slow slow 105°C temperature is the worst case scenario.As at this case the Vq value is minimum and Vqbar value is maximum.

 ![DC analysis](https://github.com/sprusty23/SRAM/blob/master/schematics/dc_plot.png)
 - This is the plot of word line, the stored data Q and Qbar.

-  **Transient Analysis**
+##Transient Analysis
   ![SRAM_sim](https://github.com/sprusty23/SRAM/blob/master/schematics/transi_table.png)

 In the above simulation i have done a Write-Read-write operation.
 I have calculated the maximum volatages variation at internal node for the